Carlos Gómez: Minor leagues

 At just 16 years of age, Gómez signed with the New York Mets as an international free agent on July 27, 2002.
-Along with Fernando Martínez, Gómez was considered one of their top outfield prospects, and was considered to be a five-tool prospect.
+Along with Fernando Martínez, Gómez was considered a five-tool prospect and one of their top outfield prospects.
 While they were teammates, Mets shortstop José Reyes, who led the National League in stolen bases and triples for multiple seasons, said that Gómez was faster than he was.
-In fact, while he and Gómez were teammates with the Mets, Gómez routinely beat him in foot races during spring training.
+In fact, Gómez routinely would beat him in foot races during spring training.

 In 2006, Gómez played for the Double-A Binghamton Mets of the Eastern League and was the co-winner of the Sterling Award.
-He finished second in the league with 41 stolen bases and fifth in the league with eight triples.
-He batted .281 (121–430) with 53 runs scored, 24 doubles, seven home runs and 48 runs batted in.
+He finished second in the league with 41 stolen bases and fifth with eight triples.
+He batted .281 (121-for-430) with 53 runs scored, 24 doubles, seven home runs, and 48 runs batted in (RBI) in 120 games.

 Gómez started the 2007 season with the Triple-A New Orleans Zephyrs.
-Playing every day, by the second week of May he led the Pacific Coast League (PCL) with 17 stolen bases in 36 games and hit .286 (40-for-140), scoring 24 runs, and hitting eight doubles, two triples, and two home runs.
+He led the Pacific Coast League (PCL) with 17 stolen bases by the second week of May.
+In 36 games, Gómez hit .286 (40-for-140) with 24 runs scored, eight doubles, two triples, and two home runs and 13 RBI.

 New York Mets

 Gómez made his major league debut with the Mets on May 13, 2007.
 At 21 years and 205 days old, he became the youngest player in the National League.
-In his first season, Gómez hit .232 with 2 home runs and 12 RBIs in 139 at bats.
+Gómez went 2-for-4 with two runs scored and a stolen base, helping the Mets to a 9–1 win over the Milwaukee Brewers.
+On June 10, he hit his first major league home run, a three-run home run off Detroit Tigers pitcher Jason Grilli.
+In his first MLB season, Gómez played in 58 games and hit .232 with two home runs and 12 RBIs in 139 at bats.